Flare by Spatie

 The closure receives the EntryPoint and returns either a rate (0.0 to 1.0) or null to defer the decision to the next rule.

-SamplingRule::using() is evaluated after the framework has resolved the handler.
-Use SamplingRule::usingEarly() when you need to decide based only on the URL or job name and do not want to wait for routing.
+SamplingRule::using() is evaluated when the request, job, or command starts, so the entry point will not have a resolved handler yet.
+Use SamplingRule::usingDeferred() when you need to decide based on the route, command, or job class, and want to wait for the framework to resolve it.

 Deferred sampling